Occupational epidemiology: Coal Workers' Pneumoconiosis

+Occupational exposures

+The ability to identify, measure and model workplace exposures is a key step in the prevention of occupational illness.
+Occupational epidemiologists collaborate with industrial hygienists through field investigations that seek to identify and assess hazard exposures in the workplace.
+Depending on the type of work being done, many modes of exposure exist--droplet exposure through air, consumption, and injection are three occupational examples.
+The exposures experienced by a miner would differ from a nurse, but both fall under the jurisdiction of occupational epidemiology.
+Specific exposures associated with disease may be encountered in or near the workplace: compounds such as carbon monoxide leading to carbon monoxide poisioning and pesticide molecules leading to pesticide poisoning are two.
+After identifying such exposures, occupational epidemiologists use data analysis skills to create models illustrating a dose-response relationship.
+This leads to an understanding of how much, if any, exposure is safe.
+Data on both the amount of occupational disease and the level of exposure to a particular hazard will be collected and compared to discern whether there is a correlation.

 Types of studies

 Case series

 Typically occupational epidemiological investigations begin with the observation of an unusual number of cases of disease among a group of workers.
 When the investigation does not go further than what is referred to as identifying a disease cluster, the study is referred to as a case series report.

 Cohort studies

 In a cohort design study, a population, or cohort, of workers is compared to a control group that was not exposed to the workplace hazards being investigated.
 This type of study is the most accepted in the scientific community because it most closely follows experimental strategy and observes the entire population rather than a sample.
-In a prospective cohort study, the group examined at the time of the study is compared to a follow up with the same group in the future.
+In a prospective cohort study, the group examined at the time of the study is compared to a follow-up with the same group in the future.
 The historical cohort study design begins with defining a cohort at a time in the past and following the cohort over historical time.